lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 ### Side Load Keys

 There are three sideload keys.
-One for AES, one for HMAC, and one for KMAC.
+One for AES, one for KMAC and one for OTBN.
 When a sideload key is generated successfully through the `generate-output-hw` command, the derived data is loaded into key storage registers.
 There is a set of storage registers for each destination.